 So Brandon (on the right) and me (guy in outlandish boots) are sitting at Inchon airport waiting for our flight that will go directly from Seoul to Ulanbatar.
 The reason I’m wearing heavy duty motorcycling boots is because I didn’t want to pay $45 a kilo for my 3KG overweigh suitcase.
 The reason Brandon is not wearing his motorcycle boots is because Brandon doesn’t pack nearly as much shit as me.

-Our “plan” which came together about two weeks prior to our departure.
-It was quite detailed:
+Our “plan”, which came together about two weeks prior to our departure, was quite detailed:

 1. Book plane ticket to Mongolia

 2. Ride motorcycles in Mongolia

 Neither of us had ever been to the place nor had we ever gone on a 6 day off-road motorbike ride in a totally foreign country with little more than a paper map and compass.
 We just had a paper map to go on because Mr. Technology, me, had mistakenly only downloaded the top tile/layer of the GPS map showing the entirety of Mongolia in just one tiny iPhone 4s screen.
 We discovered this technical glitch when we were well beyond the reach of the three guest houses in the capital equipped with wifi nearly fast enough to check email on.

 From this point forward the I can only hope the descriptions will be shorter otherwise it will take me most of my life to complete this album.
 Tomorrow we will be welcomed to Ulanbatar by a hail storm in Mid July, rent our bikes, get a goat’s milk blessing, find out the blessing has a clause that excludeds mechanical functions, view some ice-cream and have a very light sleep in a what I though MIGHT BE a flash flood area.